rohitdhanke/E-Voting-System-Ethereum-Blockchain/README.md

 Now we can vote on our client side application and the casted vote is displayed in front of the candidates name.

 # Features
-* In this repo you will find all the prerequisites like Truffle dependency which allows us to build decentralised application on the Ethereum Blockchain.
+* In this repository you will find all the prerequisites like Truffle dependency which allows us to build decentralised application on the Ethereum Blockchain.
 It provides a suite of tools that allow us to write smart contracts with the solidity programming language.
 It also enables us to deploy them to the blockchain.
 It also provides us a platform to develop our client side application.
 * You just need to focus on your business logic that is smart contracts.